Frunza/respond-with-environment-variable-in-ansible/README.md

 The following happens:
 1) the first command builds the docker image, passing the private key value as an argument and tagging it as *respondansible*
 2) the docker image sets up the SSH access by copying the value of the `SSH_PRIVATE_KEY` argument to the standard location for SSH keys
 3) the second command uses docker-compose to create the container with the `RESPONSE` environment variable set up and run the container.
-The container runs the `master.yml` ansible playbook, which asks a question, responds to it and prints the output.
+The container runs the `master.yml` `Ansible` playbook, which asks a question, responds to it and prints the output.

 Note: if you want to test this, consider changing the `hosts` in the `Ansible` playbook to `local`.